Le Café des Rêves: Plot

-The plot follows five young people named Serge, Marco, Nathalie, Isabelle and Djamal as they redecorate and run a cafe.
-Originally named "Café des Abattoirs", which means Slaughterhouse Café, the teenagers rename it "Café des Rêves", meaning "Café of Dreams".
+The plot follows five young people named Serge, Marco, Nathalie, Isabelle, and Djamal as they redecorate and run a cafe.
+Originally named "Café des Abattoirs," which means Slaughterhouse Café, the teenagers rename it "Café des Rêves," meaning "Café of Dreams."
 The main character is Serge, a fifteen-year-old boy.
 His dad goes to Africa to work as a chef, so he stays at his parents' café under the tutelage of his grandmother.
-His friends are Nathalie, Isabelle, Djamal and Marco.
+His friends are Nathalie, Isabelle, Djamal, and Marco.
 Nathalie has a crush on Serge but doesn't admit it.
 Marco loves to rap and wants to be a rapper, which isn't surprising due to his incredible rapping skills that he demonstrates on numerous occasions throughout the show.
 Isabelle and Djamal are dating.
-Isabelle's mother doesn't like Djamal because he is an Arab, and doesn't want Isabelle seeing him.
+Isabelle's mother doesn't like Djamal because he is Arab and doesn't want Isabelle seeing him.
 Djamal has an older brother, Karim, who is having some problems with debt.
 Karim borrowed money from two guys, Gérard and Bertrand, who want their money back.
-A young English man called Wayne (played by Jake Wood) soon shows up, homeless and seemingly on the hunt for things to steal.
-Mme Lambin, Serge's grandmother, goes out on the town, but is viciously attacked by a mystery person, who drives off in a sports car.
-Mme Lambin is in a coma, and is rushed to the hospital.
+A young Englishman called Wayne (played by Jake Wood) soon shows up, homeless and seemingly on the hunt for things to steal.
+Mme Lambin, Serge's grandmother, goes out on the town but is viciously attacked by a mystery person who drives off in a sports car.
+Mme Lambin is in a coma and is rushed to the hospital.

 Marco throws his rap concert.
 Everyone enjoyed it.